Border controls will be tightened from November 1 between France and six Schengen countries it borders.

 The introduction of the EU’s new border security measures (Entry/Exit System or EES) does not affect internal border checks, as people who are subject to these will have already registered for the system when first initially entering the bloc.

-Valid EU residency permit and visa holders will also be exempt from EES.
+Holders of a valid residency permit or visa issued by an EU country will be exempt from EES.

 Read more: Will EES registration be required in France for EU residency permit holders?